turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 end
   ```

-  * This action is doing entirely too much.
-You're sanitizing the card number, sending an email if successful, updating the current_kitty.
+  * This `create` action is doing entirely too much.
+We're sanitizing the card number, sending an email if successful, and then updating the current_kitty.
   * This gets messy if we need to add additional behaviors.
-So we can refactor...
+So we can refactor using callbacks like so...

 ```ruby
 class Reservation < ActiveRecord::Base